Canon EOS 550D vs Nikon D5100

 It can automatically shoot pictures with a higher dynamic range (HDR).

-Substantially wider dynamic range
+Clearly wider dynamic range

 17.24% wider dynamic range.
 The better the dynamic range the system captures a wider number of values from dark to light leading to more details in low and highlights.
 Source: DxOMark.

-Significantly longer battery life
+Noticeably longer battery life

 220 shots longer battery life.
 CIPA is an independent, standard measurement that determines how many shots a camera can take before the battery dies.